apollographql/apollo-server/docs/source/federation/implementing.md

 The server is now ready to be added to a federated data graph!

-Here's the complete code sample for our federation-ready server:
+Here are the snippets above combined (note that for this sample to be complete, you must define the `fetchUserById` function for your data source):

 ```js:title=index.js
 const { ApolloServer, gql } = require('apollo-server');